Back to Blog

 Websonic focuses on AI UX testing and automated audits.
 Instead of waiting for user sessions, it analyzes pages and flows directly, identifies friction, and produces prioritized findings.
 This makes it a strong website audit tool for teams that ship frequently or need a fast pre-launch review without scheduling a full research cycle.

 The strength of Websonic is speed and coverage.
 You can scan a site end to end, get consistent issues across templates, and verify whether fixes actually resolved the underlying problems.
 It does not replace human judgment, but it gives you a clear, repeatable baseline.
 This is especially useful when design and engineering need a shared checklist that stays current between releases.
-If you want a concrete example of where this helps, our guide to AI website analyzers shows the kinds of conversion blockers automated review catches before a customer ever files a ticket.
+If you want the release-readiness version of that workflow, pair this section with our pre-launch UX checklist so the audit does not stay abstract.
+And if you want a concrete example of where this helps, our guide to AI website analyzers shows the kinds of conversion blockers automated review catches before a customer ever files a ticket.

 Early-stage teams usually need to move fast with limited resources.
 In that case, combine a lightweight manual review with AI UX testing.
 A quick heuristic pass from a designer plus a Websonic audit catches a surprising amount of risk before launch.
 Add Hotjar later when you have enough traffic for meaningful behavioral patterns.